danthedeckie/streetsign/docs/getting_started.rst

 System Requirements
 -------------------

-- Python 2.7 is recommended, but 2.6 should work too.
+- Python 3.7 (or later) is recommended, but from 3.6 should work too.
 - Python development headerfiles & capable compiler:
-  `yum install python-devel` on CentOS/RPM based distros, `apt-get install python-dev` on Debian/Ubuntu
+  `yum install python3-devel` on CentOS/RPM based distros, `apt-get install python3-dev` on Debian/Ubuntu

 It's also recommended to install ImageMagick for creating image thumbnails: